yeahrb/yeah/example/README.md

 # Example Game

-Barebones example game for Yeah
+Barebones example game for Yeah, a work in progress

 ## Usage